krnaraya/CustomerRating/README.md

 # CustomerRating
-A project to be used as an external jar for BRMS for demo
+A project to be used as an external jar for Red Hat Decision Manager 7 for demo.